-- Book an appointment with the Advice Service with the form below for support with preparation. evidence gathering, and at any meetings you may attend.
+Book an appointment with the Advice Service using the online form below for support with preparation, evidence gathering, and at any meetings you may attend.

 If the Extenuating Circumstances for which you are applying is causing significant stress. you can contact the Student Hub for pastoral and welfare support.

 Further details and guidance regarding the University’s extenuating circumstances policy and procedural guidelines, as well as the submission form can be found below or can be obtained from the Student Hub.

 If you are experiencing difficulties that are not covered by the extenuating circumstances procedure, please contact the Student Hub who will be able to advise you.

 Book an appointment with one of our academic caseworkers

 Please email email@example.com to arrange an appointment with one of our trained Academic Caseworkers.